 The Scriptures

 We believe the Holy Scriptures of the Old and New Testaments to be the verbally and plenarily inspired Word of God (Matt 5:18; 2 Tim 3:16-17).
 We hold the Bible to be inerrant.
 In the original writings, the Word of God is infallible, God-breathed, and the complete and final authority for faith and practice (2 Pet 1:20-21).
-We believe the Scriptures must be interpreted in a normal, literal and grammatical sense.
+We believe the whole of Scripture must be interpreted according to its original meaning.

 The Godhead